kullervo16/checklist/README.md

 You can find your checklists based on the tags and reached milestones.
 They are presented in the tagcloud in the select page
 ![alt text](doc/screenshot_tagcloud.png "the tagcloud page")

+### Keyboard shorcuts

+On the checklist page, you can use the keyboard to do some actions:

+-   Navigation:

+    -   `DOWN` or `TAB`                            : go to next step
+    -   `UP` or `SHIFT+TAB`                        : go to previous step
+    -   `SPACE`, `ALT+DOWN` or `ALT+TAB`           : go to next startable or unfinished step
+    -   `SHIFT+SPACE`, `ALT+UP` or `SHIFT+ALT+TAB` : go to previous
+    -   `P`                                        : go to parent checklist (if exists)

+-   Actions:

+    -   On a single choice question :

+        -   `ENTER` : enter in the step.
+If no option is selected, selected the first one.
+Else, focus on the selected one.

+        -   When entered in the step:

+            -   `DOWN` or `TAB`     : select next option
+            -   `UP` or `SHIFT+TAB` : select previous option
+            -   `ENTER`             : validate the choice and select the next startable or unfinished step
+            -   `ESC`               : leave the step without validating the choice

+    -   On a multi-choice question :

+        -   `ENTER` : enter in the step andocus on the first option.

+        -   When entered in the step:

+            -   `DOWN` or `TAB`     : go to next option
+            -   `UP` or `SHIFT+TAB` : go to previous option
+            -   `SPACE` or `X`      : select/unselect the current option
+            -   `ENTER`             : validate the choice and select the next startable or unfinished step
+            -   `ESC`               : leave the step without validating the choice

+    -   On a free text question :

+        -   `ENTER` : enter in the step and place the cursor at the end of the text area.

+        -   When entered in the step:

+            -   `ALT+ENTER` or `CTRL+ENTER` : validate the response and select the next startable or unfinished step
+            -   `ESC`                       : leave the step without validating the response

+    -   On a startable action :

+        -   `ENTER` : start the action

+    -   On a started action :

+        -   `ENTER` : mark the action as finished without error

+    -   On an action marker as finished without error :

+        -   `ENTER` : mark the action as finished without error

+    -   On a finished action with not validated checks :

+        -   `ENTER` : mark the first not validated check as done withotut error.
+                      If no more not validated check, mark the step as finished and select the next startable or unfinished step

+    -   On a not started sub-checklist step :

+        -   `ENTER` : launch the sub-checklist

+    -   On a not started sub-checklist step :

+        -   `ENTER` : go to the sub-checklist

 ## REST interface

 All data is exposed via a REST interface.
 We support following resources :